luigi-asprino/edwin/README.md

 Before running Edwin, make sure that [RocksMap](https://github.com/luigi-asprino/rocks-map) is correctly installed on your machine.

+#### Usage

+In order to compute an Equivalence Set Graph from a RDF-HDT file

 ### Publications

 For citing Edwin in academic papers please use: